-The bill amends various sections of Florida Statutes concerning the operation and governance of the state lottery, notably eliminating the requirement for the Governor to annually set the Secretary of the Department of the Lottery's compensation.
+The bill amends various sections of Florida Statutes concerning the operation and governance of the state lottery, notably removing the requirement for the Governor to set the Secretary of the Department of the Lottery's compensation annually.
 It revises the definition of "major procurement" and introduces new terms such as "ball machine," "courier service," and "debit card."
-The legislation establishes new operational rules, allowing the use of debit cards for ticket purchases and permitting courier services to deliver and redeem lottery tickets under specific conditions.
-Additionally, it enhances security measures by requiring studies and evaluations of lottery operations and establishing a secure database for stored lottery tickets, while imposing criminal penalties for false claims and theft by retailers and courier services.
+The legislation establishes new operational rules, including allowing the use of debit cards for ticket purchases and permitting courier services to store and redeem winning tickets under specific conditions.
+Additionally, it mandates comprehensive studies and evaluations of lottery operations every two years to enhance security and compliance.

 Statutes affected: